aevrex/govyos/README.md

 [![GoDoc](https://godoc.org/github.com/aevrex/soren?status.svg)](https://godoc.org/github.com/aevrex/soren)
 [![License: MIT](https://img.shields.io/badge/License-Apache_2.0-yellow.svg)](https://opensource.org/license/apache-2-0)

-`soren` is a modern, actively maintained Go SDK for interacting with the VyOS router operating system's HTTP API.
+`soren` is a modern, actively maintained Go SDK for interacting with the VyOS router operating system's GraphQL API.

 This project was created as a successor to the `go-vyos` library.
 It will provide a complete, robust, and idiomatic Go interface for configuring, managing, and monitoring VyOS devices.